Soares/simplifience.com/post/why.md

 We can do quite a bit better than "all objects attract each other", but that's a story for another day.
 </aside>

-When you ask about physical things, you find yourself stuck in a @post[bottomless chain]bottomless-why of whys.
+When you ask about physical things, you find yourself stuck in a @post[bottomless chain]reality/unanswerables of whys.
 You've seen kids do this: